elusivecodes/FrostColor/README.md

 #### Tones

-- `tones` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.
+- `tones` is a number indicating how shades you wish to generate, and will default to *10*.

 ```javascript
 const tones = color.tones(tones);